IceBucket420/Afterglow_bandori_website/README.md

  ### Existing Features
  - Feature 1 - navigation bar implemented, allow fans to go to different pages containing different content.
+ - Feature 2 - added socials links icons, allows fans to see the social pages of their favourtie band

  ### Features left to implement
  - Feature 1 - Allows fans to see the information about the band, by having them go to another page about the band's information